Everybody Dies 1 - Everyone Dies as a Surprise

 Everybody Dies, Volume 1 contains fifteen stand-alone adventures for use with the fifth edition Dungeons & Dragons rulebooks.
 All are designed for 4-6 1st-level characters, all can be played in a single session, and all of them are utterly lethal.

-This description had me hooked the instant I read it.
-Then I learned that this was inspired by a relatively popular D&D Live-Play Show and made by Beadle & Grimm’s a name I had heard before.
-I did a bit more research and learned that Matthew Lillard is one of the creatives behind the show, the company, and the book.
-As a millennial, this was the most important detail.
+That description hooked me the instant I read it.
+The book was made by Beadle & Grimm’s — a name I’d heard before — and a bit of research revealed that Matthew Lillard is one of the creatives behind the show, the company, and the book.
+As a millennial, that was the most important detail.

-The party finds postings all over a castle town looking for “True Heroes” to rescue the princess, who has been kidnapped by an unknown beast.
-She is believed to be in a long abandoned tower in the royal forest.
+The party finds postings around a castle town calling for “True Heroes” to rescue the princess, kidnapped by an unknown beast and believed to be held in a long-abandoned tower in the royal forest.

-This was the first time this group had played together, but not the first time they’ve met.
-We also had a first time D&D player as well.
-To start I had each player introduce their character.
+This was the first time this group had played together, though not the first time they’d met.
+We also had a first-time D&D player.
+I had each player introduce their character to start.

 The Cast:

-- Dalphine: Fighter, trained by her father to be a royal guard.
-She decided as she finished her training that the world was too large to not explore a bit and headed off for adventure.
-Her skills, training, and equipment being the only things she brought on the road.
+- Dalphine: Fighter, trained by her father for the royal guard.
+She finished her training, decided the world was too large to not explore, and hit the road with nothing but her skills and equipment.

-- Astrazenica: A Sorceror who had her powers thrust upon her one fateful night hiding in a temple.
-Her mind addled by the gods of space and time, she now sees the world in a much different way than others around her.
+- Astrazenica: A Sorcerer whose powers were thrust on her one night hiding in a temple.
+Her mind touched by the gods of space and time, she now sees the world very differently than those around her.

-I asked that the four of them now build out how one another knows each other.
+I then asked the four of them to work out how they know each other.

-The caravan arrived to the walled castle town of Lunaris.
-The wagons disolved into organized chaos; wagon keepers and their helpers started offloading goods into stalls, talking, shouting, and making this evening market bustle with new life.
+The caravan arrived at the walled castle town of Lunaris.
+The wagons dissolved into organized chaos — goods, shouting, and the buzz of a busy evening market coming to life.

-The four dispersed amongst the crowd each finding something that interested them.
-They began to notice as they went about their business that each market stall had a pink note nailed to their canopy posts.
-On it a desperate plee from the queen of this kingdom asking that true heroes rescue her daughter from a monster.
-At the bottom of the posting there are pull tabs and most of them have one or two torn off.
+The four spread out into the crowd.
+As they went about their business, each noticed the same thing: every market stall had a pink note nailed to its canopy post.
+A desperate plea from the queen, asking true heroes to rescue her daughter from a monster.
+Pull tabs lined the bottom, most already torn off.

-They find themselves gathered again, all having a ticket in hand.
-Dalphine was first to openly discuss it.
-She thought that this would be exactly what she was looking for.
-As a former royal guard she felt strongly about helping the queen rescue her daughter.
-The rest of the party were more interested in the financial gain they’d see.
-They all agreed to head down the market road and toward the castle proper.
+They found each other again, each holding a ticket.
+Dalphine was first to say it out loud — this was exactly what she’d been looking for.
+Former royal guard, strong feelings about helping a queen rescue her daughter.
+The others were more interested in the financial upside.
+They agreed to head toward the castle.

-The party made it to the drawbridge where two guards were posted.
-Seeing them approach the guard on the right stepped forward with an outstretched hand.
-They depositied their slips into the guards hand, Satchel prentending to do so and sneaking passed with the others.
+Two guards were posted at the drawbridge.
+The one on the right stepped forward with an outstretched hand as the party approached.
+They handed over their slips — Satchel pretending to do so and slipping past with the others.

 Make a wish and wish it well,